BarakChamo/Mobile-Application-Development/Classes/Class 2 - Understanding React.md

 To define this `<Popup/>` component we'll have to extend the `React.Component`, every component we write will be a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) [extension](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends).

+Each component receives properties from its parent, just like the `title` and `content` in our `<Popup>` example, these will be used inside the component class instance to render the component and pass on to its childern components.

 Let's look at a basic React application example [on this glitch](https://glitch.com/~react-basic).

+You might find this hybrid `JavaScript + HTML` format odd, it's called `JSX` and combined both JavaScript code and declarative component markup.
+It allows us to define component hierarchies in HTML-like syntax in the same place as our code so it's much easier to manage! (you'll get used to it, it's actually pretty useful).

+If you're still unclear on how JSX works, [check out this post](https://reactjs.org/docs/jsx-in-depth.html)

 #### What is React Native?